 In early 2018, national level Sexuality Karyashaala (Institute) was organised for 22 staff members from implementing partner organisations from across Delhi, Uttar Pradesh and Bihar, to capacitate them to understand the importance of ensuring young people’s access to sexual and reproductive health and rights information and services.

-March-August 2018: Two consultations on Adolescent Health and Wellbeing was organised in Patna in Bihar and Lucknow in Uttar Pradesh with our on-ground implementing partners, CSEI and YES Foundation.
+March-August 2018: Two consultations on Adolescent Health and Wellbeing were organised in Patna in Bihar and Lucknow in Uttar Pradesh with our on-ground implementing partners, CSEI and YES Foundation.
 The event showcased the youth leaders in the programme and brought together policy makers, grassroots organisations and others working on adolescent health.
 These were platforms for young people to share their experiences of engaging with health services and also to provide their recommendations to further enhance programmes such as Rashtriya Kishor Swasthya Karyakram.